 To order the DVD, contact us.

-Find safety tips in our free materials on working near power lines.
-Order the free safety DVD in English or Spanish.
+Get more safety tips in our free materials on working near power lines.

 It’s important to be aware of the hazards of flying near electrical lines and towers.
 We worked with the Helicopter Association International and AEGIS Insurance Services to produce this safety video for rotary and fixed-wing pilots.

 Hot Air Balloonists: Avoid Power Lines

 Balloonists, beware!
 If your balloon comes in contact with a power line, call 911 immediately, and stay in the gondola until a utility worker informs you that it’s safe to exit.